rosanof/guidance-rtb/README.md

 ![Architecture](./images/RTBCodekitArchitecture.png)

-## Deployment
+## Deployment of DSP Infrastructure and Application

+If you are looking for instructions to provision publisher (SSP) infrastructure, go to the section "Deployment of Publisher (SSP) Infrastructure and Load Generator".
+The following steps describe deployment of the infrastructure that will deploy responder application capable of accepting bid requests and responding with contrived data (generated with the datagen tool).
+You can run local load testing of this cluster (in-cluster load test) if needed.
+Along with the application, the cluster will have the observability stack based on prometheus/grafana.

 1. Clone this repo to your local machine.
-2. Navigate to `aws-real-time-bidder/cdk/pipeline` in your terminal or IDE and copy `cdk.context.json.example` file to `cdk.context.json` and set all the values to match the repo/owner and stack variant:
-    ```
-    cd cdk/pipeline
-    cp cdk/pipeline/cdk.context.json.example cdk/pipeline/cdk.context.json
-    ```

-    Make sure ROOT_STACK_NAME is set to a unique value (e.g. something with your alias or account) as it is used to create an S3 bucket.
-GitHub token can be omitted, it is not required as we will kick off builds manually:

-    ```json
-    {
-    "dev": {
-        "REPO_BRANCH":"main"
-    },
-    "shared": {
-        "ROOT_STACK_NAME": "aws-rtbkit-SET_IT_TO_YOUR_ALIAS_OR_ACCOUNT",
-        "STACK_VARIANT": "DynamoDBBasic",
-        "REPO_OWNER":"shapirov103",
-        "REPO_NAME":"guidance-rtb"
-    }
-}
-    ```

-3. Configure your settings by creating a `.env` file in the root (use `envtemplate` as templte).
+3. Configure your settings by creating a `.env` file in the root (use `envtemplate` as template).
 Update the `STACK_NAME`,`STACK_VARIANT` (DynamoDB/Aerospike/DynamoDBBasic) and the rest of the variables in the `.env` file.
-If you don't have Hiemdall target yet, set TARGET to TARGET_LOCAL
+If you don't have Heimdall target yet, set TARGET to TARGET_LOCAL.
+Leave the BUILD_SPEC as `buildspec.yml`.
 **Important:** make sure STACK_NAME is unique as it creates a bucket with that name.
+Also remove any trailing comments, like `# set this to a  unique name such as rtbkit-<your-alias>-<region>`.
     ```
     cp envtemplate .env
     cat .env